Modjor/SickAdd/README.md

 - Schedule a task to run this script every x hours (IE: using cron under linux) : python SickAdd.py

 That's it, enjoy your IMDB TV Shows being automatically retrieved and added to SickBeard using your Sickchill default profile

+Additional usage:
+- You can list all shows from the sqlite db using the command ""SickAdd.py --showdb"
+- You can remove previously added item from the sqlite db using the command "SickAdd.py --delete IMDb_ID" (replace IMDB_ID with the IMDB ID of the show you want to remove from the SickChill DB.

 Release note: